maattss/brush-editor/README.md

 - Run `npm install` to install all dependecies.
 - Run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files changes.
+- Example brush-files for testing the application are found [here](./brush-files)

 *Development setup tested in MacOS Mojave and Windows 10, May 10th 2019*